Jaylen Brown NBA Playoffs Player Props: Celtics vs. Hawks

 Jaylen Brown Insights vs. the Hawks

-- This season, Jaylen Brown has made 10.1 shots per game, which accounts for 19.6% of his team's total makes.
+- This season, Jaylen Brown has made 10.1 shots from the floor per game, which accounts for 19.6% of his team's total makes.

-- He's connected on 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.
+- He's taken 7.3 threes per game, or 13.9% of his team's shots from beyond the arc this season.

-- Giving up 118.1 points per game, the Hawks are the 25th-ranked team in the NBA on defense.
+- Allowing 118.1 points per game, the Hawks are the 25th-ranked team in the NBA on defense.

-- Giving up 44.1 rebounds per game, the Hawks are the 19th-ranked squad in the league.
+- On the glass, the Hawks are ranked 19th in the NBA, giving up 44.1 rebounds per game.

-- The Hawks give up 26 assists per game, 22nd-ranked in the NBA.
+- Allowing 26 assists per contest, the Hawks are the 22nd-ranked squad in the NBA.

-- Conceding 11.9 made 3-pointers per game, the Hawks are the eighth-ranked team in the NBA.
+- Allowing 11.9 made 3-pointers per contest, the Hawks are the eighth-ranked team in the league.

 Jaylen Brown vs. the Hawks